 Selling Shareholder information for each additional Selling Shareholder, if any, will be set forth by prospectus supplement to the extent required prior to the time of any offer or sale of such Selling Shareholder's shares pursuant to this prospectus.
-To the extent permitted by law, a prospectus supplement may add, update, substitute, or change the information contained in this prospectus, including the identity of each Selling Shareholder and the number of shares of common stock or warrants registered on its behalf.
-A Selling Shareholder may sell or otherwise transfer all, some or none of such shares of common stock or warrants in this offering.
+To the extent permitted by law, a prospectus supplement may add, update, substitute, or change the information contained in this prospectus, including the identity of each Selling Shareholder may sell or otherwise transfer all, some or none of such shares of common stock or warrants in this offering.
 See "Plan of Distribution."